thomasr96/Vanouver-Special-Classification-/README.md

 A future update will include data augmentation.
 A nice extension would be to implement localization such that the program draws a bounding box around all Vancouver Specials in an image, if they are contained within it.

+# How to Run

+The programs were run in [Python 3.6](https://www.python.org/downloads/release/python-360/) on CPU power.
+Modules used were Keras, matplotlib, numpy, pandas, PIL , shutil, Tensorflow, and urllib.
+## Collecting the VS website pictures
+In order to download the house images from the [vancouverspecial.com](vancouverspecial.com), I implemented the Python module Scrapy to scrape the site.
+One can easily implement this by using the vspecial.py program attached.
+One must first create a Scrapy project, which can be done by typing the following into the command line.
+'''
+scrapy startproject vspec_crawler
+'''
+The user must then change directories into the new vspec_crawler directory.
+One can then initialize the Scrapy spider as follows.
+'''
+scrapy genspider vspec_img_crawl vancouverspecial.com
+'''
+Before the user decides to crawl the page, they must replace the vspec_img_crawl.py program (located in vspec_crawler/vspec_crawler/spiders) with vspec_img_crawl.py on this page.
+The spider can then crawl the page using the following command.
+'''
+scrapy crawl vspec_img_crawl
+'''

+## Collecting the Vancouver Special addresses

+The second data set uses pictures from the Google Streetview API with positive training exmples corresponding to addresses from the VS website.
+The Python module Scrapy is used to scrape the VS website for house addresses of Vancouver Specials in Vancouver, BC.
+This program can be run similar to above.

+'''
+scrapy startproject vspec_address_crawler
+'''
+The user must then change directories into the new vanspec directory.
+One can then initialize the Scrapy spider as follows.
+'''
+scrapy genspider address_crawler vancouverspecial.com
+'''
+Before the user decides to crawl the page, they must replace the address_crawler.py program (located in vanspec/vanspec/spiders) with address_crawler.py on this page.
+The spider can then crawl the page using the following command.
+'''
+scrapy crawl address_crawler
+'''

+## Collecting Images from Google Streetview

+The program get_ngoogle_examples.py downloads images from the Google Streetview API.
+It requires the number of images to be downloaded (this number is stored in the num_imgs variable), the path to a csv file containing addresses (path string is stored in addresses variable), and a string with the user's Google Streetview API key.
+The program was run to read csv files from [openaddresses.io](openaddresses.io).
+The images will be saved in the newly created directory, google_examples.

+## Collecting the Google Streetview Dataset
+In order to download the the Google Streetview images corresponding to addresses from the VS website, I wrote the get_vanspec_google.py program.
+It requires the path to a csv file containing addresses (path string is stored in addresses variable) and a string with the user's Google Streetview API key.

+For each address, the program will doanload the corresponding Google Streetview image and ask the user if the image corresponding to the address is sufficient.
+All images are saved in the directory specified by the variable dir.
+If the image is sufficient, then it is saved in the subdirectory image_lib.
+If not, then the user specifies 'n'.
+The program retrieves another image that is rotated 45 degrees about the address point from the last image.
+Once the camera has been rotated 315 degrees, then the image is saved the directory specified by the variable qimage_dir.